 Sometimes the power goes out just as your food has hotted up and started cooking, or you may even know the power is going to go and you don’t have enough time to finish cooking your meal – a really clever solution is to simply pop your cooking pot of food into the amazing spunky Wonderbag, which will use the existing heat to keep it cooking away ‘til It’s ready.
 All without needing more power!

 Even without some external source of power, you have a source that is with you at all times and it’s called muscle power!
-There are some hand-cranked gadgets you can use to churn out some useful wattage, from torches, to juicers you can use to create nutritious jugs of super juice electricity-free.
+There are some hand-cranked gadgets you can use to churn out some useful wattage, from milk makers, yoghurt makers to juicers you can use to create nutritious jugs of super juice electricity-free.

 Be sure to keep a supply of easy ready-to-eat food handy in some glass jars, such as some dehydrated treats or biscuits you can top with condiments and tasty veggies such avos and tomatoes.
 Think tasty raws, sprouts, sandwiches, salads, chopped fruit, things you can braai.